 Eat a healthy diet

 Vitamin C, vitamin A, and vitamin E are all frequently used in skin care products.
 By incorporating foods rich in these vitamins into your diet, you’ll be helping your skin (and the rest of your body) to form healthy new cells.
-Some researchers believe that there’s a strong link between a healthy diet and firm, younger looking skin.
+Some believe that there’s a strong link between a healthy diet and firm, younger looking skin.
 Consider colorful citrus fruits, carrots, and pumpkin to beef up the amount of these vitamins in your diet.

 There are also ways to treat fine lines under your eyes using cosmetic procedures and facial treatments.
 These should be performed by a dermatologist or trained aesthetician.

 Chemical peels can be applied to the face to remove dead skin cells and promote new cell growth.
 Chemical peels can’t treat deep wrinkles or tighten sagging skin, but they may be able to reduce the appearance of fine lines around your eyes.

 Dermal fillers are injected into the skin underneath or around the eyes to “plump up” the appearance of the face.
 Fillers are temporary, and most products give you results that last six months to two years.
 Two well-known treatments in this category are Restylane and Juvéderm.